Braille Book Addition

-In pursuit of our vision to present articles, booklets and news on our website for downloading, several booklets by library co-founder Dr. James McConkey are now accessible in downloadable format.
+In pursuit of our vision to present articles, booklets and news on our website for downloading, several booklets by library co-founder, James McConkey, are now accessible in downloadable format.
 To access these, click the following link: Silver Publishing Society.
-For more information on Dr. McConkey, visit the About section of our site.
+For more information on Mr. McConkey, visit the About section of our site.
 Some of these materials from our original library collection are available in both print and braille, and are not part of circulation resources.
 They are sent free of charge upon request.

 Links to Other Helpful Resources